Tinamous/UltimakerLid/ReadMe.md

 ##### 7" Pi Display

 * Cut 2x outlines from 3mm acrylic for the display (see V1.2 files).
-  * If using V1.2 this may well come out of the offcuts from the back and front panel
+  * If using V1.2 this may well come out of the offcuts from the back and front panel and the base panel.
 * Attach the Pi Display PCB onto the display and connect up the flex cables
-* Attach the display PCB to PI flex cable (do not connect to the Pi at this time)
+* Attach the display PCB to Pi flex cable (do not connect to the Pi at this time)
-* Attach the 5v + GND (and SDA/SCL) cables to the display PCB
+* Attach the 5v & GND cables to the display PCB
 * Plug the Micro USB cable into the display PCB
-* You may be able to attach the Pi now but it's probably easier to wait.
+** If using a Pi 3 with WiFi the voltage drop on the USB cable may be to large so use 2x USB cables, one for the Pi and one for the display and link only the GND connection
 * Fit the smaller acrylic display mount first to the display
 * Fit the slightly larger one next (this gives a stepped impression around the bottom and sides of the display
   * Ensure the cut out on the inside is at the bottom where the flex cable is.